Director of Graduate Studies

 Office: (478) 301-4167

-Tenor Richard Kosowski, Associate Professor of Music and Director of Graduate Studies, joined the faculty of the Townsend School of Music in 2007.
-He teaches voice, lyric diction, vocal techniques, and various graduate classes in opera history, informed vocal performance practice, and comprehensive examination preparation.
+Tenor Richard Kosowski, Professor of Music, Director of Graduate Studies, and Chair of Vocal Studies, joined the faculty of the Townsend School of Music in 2007.
+He teaches voice, lyric diction, vocal techniques, vocal pedagogy, and various graduate classes in opera history, informed vocal performance practice, and comprehensive examination preparation.
 As music director and conductor for Mercer University Opera, he has led performances of Rogers and Hammerstein’s Oklahoma!
-(2016), Gilbert and Sullivan’s The Gondoliers (2017) and Iolanthe (2013), Mozart’s Così fan tutte (2018) and The Magic Flute (2014), and in January 2015, he conducted Handel’s Alcina.
-This past fall, he led performances of the children’s opera The Trial of Goldilocks for 2,500 children and adults in Macon and in neighboring Monroe County.
+(2016), Loesser’s Guys and Dolls (2018), Gilbert and Sullivan’s The Gondoliers (2017) and Iolanthe (2013), Mozart’s Così fan tutte (2018) and The Magic Flute (2014), and in January 2015, he conducted Handel’s Alcina.
+In fall 2017, he led performances of the children’s opera The Trial of Goldilocks for 2,500 children and adults in Macon and in neighboring Monroe County.
 In March 2017, he led the premiere of extended orchestral scenes from the new opera Hugh Smalling, which recounts the life and events of a local Macon (GA) hero who lost his life in a bombing raid during World War II.
-The full opera is scheduled to premiere in the 2019 – 2020 academic year.
-As stage director and music director, he has prepared student productions of Mozart’s Idomeneo (2011), Ravel’s L’enfant et les sortilèges, Nelson’s Tickets, Please (both 2010), and and numerous operatic scenes programs.
+The full opera is scheduled to premiere in the 2020 – 2021 academic year.
+As stage director and music director, he has prepared student productions of Mozart’s Idomeneo (2011), Ravel’s L’enfant et les sortilèges, Nelson’s Tickets, Please (both 2010), and numerous operatic scenes programs.
 As chorus master, he has prepared student productions of The Merry Widow (2010), and Amahl and the Night Visitors (2007).

 He is the music director for the Mercer University Youth Choirs program, a position he has held since 2011.
 In this role he has prepared MUYC for performances of Humperdinck’s Hänsel und Gretel, Nick Page’s The Nursery Rhyme Cantata for “Once Upon a Symphony,” and two annual performances of “Home for the Holidays” with the Macon Symphony Orchestra, as well as numerous local concerts.
-Under his direction, MUYC has traveled to 22 states and performed in important venues in New York City, Boston, Chicago, Dallas, Providence (RI), Philadelphia, Washington DC, Winston-Salem, St. Louis, Indianapolis, Louisville, Memphis, Nashville, Charleston (SC) and Savannah.
+Under his direction, MUYC has traveled to 25 states and performed in important venues in New York City, Boston, Chicago, Dallas, Providence (RI), Philadelphia, Washington DC, Winston-Salem, St. Louis, Indianapolis, Louisville, Memphis, Nashville, Jacksonville, Orlando, Charleston (SC) and Savannah.
 He began his teaching career as an elementary music specialist with Atlanta (GA) Public Schools.
-He has also served as choral clinician for the Houston County Schools (GA) 5th Grade Honor Choir and the Rome (GA) Public Schools Elementary Honor Choir.
+He has also served as choral clinician for the Georgia Music Educators’ Association District 7 Elementary Honor Chorus, the Houston County Schools (GA) 5th Grade Honor Choir, and the Rome (GA) Public Schools Elementary Honor Choir.
 He is frequently asked to lead workshops and serve as guest clinician with area school choirs and church choirs.

 Kosowski is quite active in the Middle Georgia community.
-For the past year, he has served as the interim Director of Music for Mulberry Street United Methodist Church, where he served as conductor of the Ainsworth Choir (adult choir) and the Wesley Choir (1st – 5th grades) and oversaw the musical activities of the church.
+He currently serves as the Director Music Ministries for Riverside United Methodist Church in Macon.
+Before going to Riverside, he has served as the interim Director of Music for Mulberry Street United Methodist Church, where he served as conductor of the Ainsworth Choir (adult choir) and the Wesley Choir (1st – 5th grades) and oversaw the musical activities of the church.
 At Mulberry, he has led choral – orchestral performances of Bach’s Sleepers, Awake!
 (BWV 140) and the Easter portion of Handel’s Messiah.
 He currently serves on the Advisory Board of the Middle Georgia Opera Guild.
 He served as the Chair of the Macon Symphony Orchestra Education Committee and served on the MSO board.
-For the Georgia chapter of the National Association of Teachers of Singing, he served as the registrar for the chapter's annual state audition.
+For the Georgia chapter of the National Association of Teachers of Singing, he served as the registrar and repertoire consultant for the chapter's annual state audition.

 Prior to coming to Macon, Kosowski was a Teaching Fellow and Affiliate Artist at the University of Houston, Moores School of Music and served on the voice faculty at the University of Miami, Frost School of Music.
 Additionally, he has been a member of the performing faculty of the Berkshire Choral Festival in Sheffield (MA), Asheville (NC), Baltimore (MD), Fullerton/Los Angeles (CA), and in Prague, Czech Republic for eight seasons.